moonBoyGH/landing-page/README.md

 # landing-page
-The Odin Project | Landing Page Project
+Create a landing page for The Odin Project

+Create a landing page for The Odin Project based on the knowledge I've gained up to this time.